unahouExosite/docs/portals/README.md

 ##### Response

-On success, responds with HTTP status 200 if user exists in some domain and the body containing user object. user objects contain the following keys:
+On success, responds with HTTP status 200 if user exists in some domain and the body contains a user object.
+User objects contain the following keys:

 * `"email"` - User email
 * `"fullName"` - User full name